-This Plan is a comprehensive plan that provides Primary and Specialist health care services.
-The Plan is divided into two sets of benefits: In-Network and Out-of-Network.
+PPO and POS Options.
+If you are covered under a PPO or POS option, the Plan is divided into two sets of benefits: In-Network and Out-of-Network.
 If you choose an In-Network Provider, you will receive In-Network benefits.
-Utilizing this method means you will not have to pay as much money; your Out-of-Pocket expenses will be higher when you use Out-of-Network Providers.
+Using this method means you will not have to pay as much money; your share of Out-of-Pocket expenses will be higher when you use Out-of-Network Providers.